erjos/blooop/Pods/AMPopTip/README.md

 # Customizing the arrow position

 The arrow is centered by default, and moves to avoid the edge of the screen.
 You can manually change the offset from the center using the `bubbleOffset` property.

+# A note about subviews

+The popover is presented inside the view provided in the `in` parameter.
+If this view is smaller than the resulting popover, to prevent clipping set `clipsToBounds = false` on the presenting view, and set `constrainInContainerView = false` to the pop tip instance.
+See #175 for more context.

 # Customization